lebadac/1301_Fire-Semantic-Segmentation/README.md

 - Model weights are saved in saved_weights/ during training.

 - Visualization of predictions is saved as PNG files during evaluation.

+- The FPS can be different because of running on different hardware.
+However, the relative speed (fast or slow) between models is still accurate.

 - If having problems with the file `weights.h5`, please download it [here](https://drive.google.com/drive/folders/1uFZ_qdeCEUr0p-H1r1GJcNQhVtoq-Knm?usp=sharing).